opendatatrentino/openentity-api/README.md

 #### Projects using this API

 * <a href="https://github.com/opendatatrentino/OpenDataRise" target="_blank"> OpenDataRise</a>: a power tool to cleanse and semantify open data, based on Refine
-* <a href="https://github.com/opendatatrentino/opendata-schema-matcher" target="_blank"> Open Data Schema Matcher </a>: library to match file schemas to entity types
+* <a href="https://github.com/opendatatrentino/opendata-schema-matcher" target="_blank"> Open Data Schema Matcher </a>: library to match schemas to entity types
 * <a href="https://github.com/opendatatrentino/column-recognizers" target="_blank"> Column recognizers </a>: library to detect data types, also using semantic enrichment
 * <a href="https://github.com/opendatatrentino/disi-open-data-client" target="_blank"> Disi Open Data Client </a>: client implementing the interface to connect to Entitypedia